Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 * *STEPControl_ShellBasedSurfaceModel* resulting entity is *shell_based_surface_model*;
 * *STEPControl_GeometricCurveSet*	resulting entity is *geometric_curve_set*;

-The following table shows which shapes can be translated in which mode:
+The following list shows which shapes can be translated in which mode:
 * *STEP214Control_AsIs*	- any OCCT shape
 * *STEP214Control_ManifoldSolidBrep* -	*TopoDS_Solid, TopoDS_Shell, TopoDS_Compound* (if it contains *TopoDS_Solids* and *TopoDS_Shells*.
 * *STEP214Control_FacetedBrep* -	*TopoDS_Solid* or *TopoDS_Compound* containing *TopoDS_Solids* if all its surfaces are *Geom_Planes* and all curves are *Geom_Lines*.